camposgonzalo/migrate-repos-to-github/README.md

-## MIGRATION OF REPOS FORM GIT PROVIDER TO GITHUB
+## MIGRATION OF REPOS FROM GIT PROVIDER TO GITHUB

 # PRE REQUISITES

-git
+- git
-gh cli
+- gh cli
-ssh key config for github connection or change the script to use https
+- ssh key config for github connection or change the script to use https

 # Parameters